rai-project/evaluation/README.md

 # Evaluation [![Build Status](https://travis-ci.org/rai-project/evaluation.svg?branch=master)](https://travis-ci.org/rai-project/evaluation)

-The CarML platform enables easy evaluations of both performance and accuracy of models across frameworks.
+MLModelScope enables easy evaluations of both performance and accuracy of models across frameworks.
-The evaluation run using the CarML library, without the website components and are available as subcommands to each agent.
+Evaluations are available as subcommands to each agent and are run on the local machine.
 Utility functions are available to help run the experiments, summarize and analyize the data, and visualize the results.

-?> Evaluations currently only run on datasets known by [DLDataset](https://github.com/rai-project/dldataset)
+**Note** that evaluations currently only run on datasets known by [DLDataset](https://github.com/rai-project/dldataset)

 ## Running Evaluations